Eldar2021/my_quran/README.md

+# My Quran Hatim Aplication.

-# Regardless of your nationality, place of residence, gender, or social status, you're invited to join a global community with MyQuran App.
+### Regardless of your nationality, place of residence, gender, or social status, you're invited to join a global community with MyQuran App.
 This app offers a personalized and comprehensive way to engage with the Quran, making it easy for users to track their recitations, follow prayer times.

-My Quran Hatim Aplication.

 <p align="center">
   <img src="doc/iPhone 14 Pro Max/001-login-language-page-en.png" width="22%" />